 Non-employee directors may defer the receipt of up to 100% of their applicable cash retainer under the Zoetis Amended and Restated Non-Employee Director Deferred Compensation Plan (the "Director Deferral Plan").
 Any deferrals under the Director Deferral Plan are credited as phantom stock units in the Zoetis stock fund or an alternate investment fund, with each phantom stock unit representing one share of Zoetis common stock.
 Phantom stock units in the Zoetis stock fund receive dividend equivalent rights but do not receive voting rights and are settled in cash upon the director's separation from service.

-The equity retainer is granted in the form of restricted stock units that vest on the third anniversary of the date of grant.
-In December 2022, the Corporate Governance and Sustainability Committee approved a change in the vesting terms of restricted stock units granted to non-employee directors in 2023 to one-year cliff vesting.
+The equity retainer is granted in the form of restricted stock units that vest on the first anniversary of the date of grant.